 A Brief History of My Experience with the Craft and in the Trade

-I’ve been drawn to writing, directing, and storytelling my entire life.
+I’ve been drawn to writing and directing my entire life.
 I have memories of writing a 12-page adventure story for my 4th Grade teacher, and directing history re-enactments on VHS camcorders in 9th Grade summer school.

-I’ve always been drawn to stories and storytelling.
+I love stories in most every medium.
 Films.
 TV.
 Novels.
 Graphic novels.
 Video games.
 It doesn’t matter what it is.
 And I don’t just watch or read or play them.
 They sear into my mind and soul.
 I think and speak and live in stories.
 It really is that simple.

-In terms of professionally, I’ve been writing, directing, and crafting stories for coming up on 25 years, all of it self-taught.
+I’ve been crafting stories for coming up on 25 years, all of it self-taught.
 I never got a degree in literature or film.
 Like many people, I graduated from the school of hard-knocks at the university of life, all night classes.
 And I wouldn’t have it any other way.

 As for writing, there’s a Latin phrase coecus scribendi, meaning “an uncontrollable urge to write”, and it’s true.
 I love the very act of writing itself.
 With a pencil, pen, chalk, keyboards, whatever.
 It doesn’t matter.
 I feel compelled to do it, and there’s a well within me that won’t stop.